ruthreshx/Matrix_Multiply_using_Arm_Neon_and_Avx/README.md

 **Results**

-The code speed for neon arm is incresed by 10X when using auto-vectorization (eg. gcc int16mul.c -O3 int16_result).
+The code speed for neon arm is increased by 10X when using auto-vectorization (eg. gcc int16mul.c -O3 int16_result).
-When testing on larger matrix the differnce between normal and neon mul is greater.
+When testing on larger matrices the difference between normal and neon mul is greater.

-the code is checked in both raspberry pi as well in linux x86_64 using qemu emulator to know more about qemu emulator refer this link https://github.com/multiarch/qemu-user-static
+the code is checked on raspberry pi and in linux x86_64 using qemu emulator to know more about qemu emulator refer this link https://github.com/multiarch/qemu-user-static

 It is better to use Arm Architecture instead of Qemu because the performance in Qemu is quite low since its  emulated platform.
-(Eg. for 1000 x 1000 float32 in qemu the time taken is 49s where as in arm architecture time is 10.4s).
+(Eg. for 1000 x 1000 float32 in qemu the time taken is 49s whereas in arm architecture time is 10.4s).

-When the code is Auto-vectorized the time is reduced to is 1.4s in arm neon for 1k x 1k.
+When the code is Auto-vectorized the time is reduced to 1.4s in arm neon for 1k x 1k.

 **The time chart is given below**